walkman1915/excel-competencies-tracking/README.md

 ```
 ### Errors

-If a required data field is missing, the request will return a __Status Code 400__:Bad Request and the body of this response will contain a detailed message about which parameter was missing, malformed, or of the wrong type.
+If a required data field is missing, the request will return a __Status Code 400__: Bad Request and the body of this response will contain a detailed message about which parameter was missing, malformed, or of the wrong type.
 For example consider the following input, which is missing the required parameter "CompetencyId".
 ```json
  {
    "UserId": "jdoe",